kav-institute/SemanticLiDARUnc/data/README_DATA.md

 python ouster2kitti.py --save_path .../kitti --osf_path .../xxx.osf --config_path .../xxx.json
 ```

+> [!NOTE]
+> We use the LEGACY config for our Ouster recodings and record at 2048@10Hz.

 ## License:
 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details